 - After you drop off your old tech, our trusted recycling partners will wipe any remaining data from devices before determining if the product can be repaired, repurposed or recycled, but you can also wipe your hard drive before coming in.
 Here’s how to do it.

-- If you‘re buying a major appliance, new TV or fitness equipment, take advantage of our haul-away program and have Geek Squad or Best Buy Home Delivery recycle it for you.
+- If you‘re buying a major appliance or have a few items you need to recycle, take advantage of our Haul-Away services and have Geek Squad or Best Buy Home Delivery recycle it for you.

 Tech recycling is just one of the many ways we’re working to protect our environment.
 We have a goal of reducing carbon emissions in our operations by 75% and reducing carbon emissions for our customers by 20% — all by 2030.
 We also signed The Climate Pledge and made a public commitment to be carbon neutral across our business by 2040, a decade faster than our previous goal of 2050.